Background pattern

 1. What is Daivonex cream and what is it used for

-Daivonex cream belongs to a group of medicines called topical antipsoriatics.
+Daivonex cream belongs to a group of medicines called topical psoriasis treatments.

-Daivonex cream is a medicine indicated for the topical treatment of plaque psoriasis (psoriasis vulgaris).
+Daivonex cream is a medicine used for the topical treatment of plaque psoriasis (psoriasis vulgaris).

-The cause of psoriasis is the excessively rapid production of skin cells.
-This causes redness, scaling, and thickening of the skin.
+The cause of psoriasis is the excessively rapid production of your skin cells.
+This causes redness, scaling, and thickening of your skin.

 Daivonex cream contains calcipotriol.
-Calcipotriol helps to normalize the rate of growth of skin cells.
+Calcipotriol helps to normalize the rate of growth of your skin cells.

-2. What you need to know before starting to use Daivonex cream
+2. What you need to know before you use Daivonex cream

 Do not use Daivonex cream:

-• if you are allergic (hypersensitive) to calcipotriol or to any of the other components of this medication (listed in section 6).
+• if you are allergic (hypersensitive) to calcipotriol or any of the other ingredients of this medicine (listed in section 6).

 • if you have problems with calcium levels in your blood (consult your doctor).